akiran/react-responsive-mixin/README.md

 # react-responsive-mixin

-react-responsive-mixin makes building responsive components easy This mixin adds method to the react component called media()
+react-responsive-mixin makes building responsive components easy This mixin adds method to the react component called media().
+This is a wrapper around [enquire.js](http://wicky.nillia.ms/enquire.js/)

 ### Usage
 ```javascript
 this.media(query, handler)
 ```
 ##### `query`
-query can be either a string or object
+query is a media query definition in either string or object format. this mixin internally uses [json2mq](https://github.com/akiran/json2mq) to convert media query from object to string format.

 ##### `handler`
-handler can be either a function or object
+handler is a function that needs to be executed when media query matches. handler can also be an object according to [enquire.js](http://wicky.nillia.ms/enquire.js/#api) API

 ##### Example